 The tax benefits of this option are two-fold.

 Firstly, any money that you leave to a UK-registered charity will not count towards the total taxable value of your estate – and can be transferred, 100% free from inheritance tax.
-This also applies if you leave a gift in your will for a political party or local sports club.
+This also applies if you leave a gift in your will for political parties or a local sports club.

 Secondly, if you leave more than 10% of your taxable estate (i.e. the amount above the nil rate band of £325,000), the tax rate applied to the rest of your estate will then fall – from 40% to 36%.
 This may not seem like a lot, but it can considerably reduce your final tax bill.